amaltb/Django-restful-with-tastypie/README.md

 # code-samples
-Place to store all the code samples I write as part of my learnings.
+Single place to store all the random projects I do as part of my learnings.